-RBC is working with industry associations, governments and regulators to carefully analyze and make recommendations related to emerging FATCA requirements, and move towards compliance starting in July 2014.
+RBC has worked with industry associations, governments and regulators to carefully analyze and make recommendations related to FATCA requirements.

 RBC earns the right to be our clients' first choice.
 We take our clients' privacy seriously and comply with privacy rules in all jurisdictions.
-We are carefully reviewing FATCA regulations and intergovernmental agreements (IGAs) to minimize the impact of new rules on client service and privacy.
+Our goal is to minimize the impact of these new rules on client service.

 You are on: The Road Ahead

 The first phase includes new account opening procedures to identify U.S. Reportable Accounts.
-These procedures must be in place July 1st, 2014 for all U.S. and non-U.S. financial institutions.
+These procedures have been in place startomg July 1st, 2014 for all U.S. and non-U.S. financial institutions.